Starciad/star-pixel-icons-theme/CONTRIBUTING.md

    git push origin add-new-icon
    ```

-8. **Create a Pull Request**

-   Go to the original repository, click on "Pull Requests," and submit your changes for review.
+6. Go to the original repository, click on "Pull Requests," and submit your changes for review.

 ## ✨ Modification of Contributions